garylirocks/quickrefs/azure-networking.markdown

 - Routes are exchanged using BGP protocol.
 - Injects route to the route tables in the VNet (NICs in the VNet).
 - NVAs could be in peered vNets.
-- Branch-to-branch: whether routes should be exchanged between NVAs and ER gateways, this could effectively enable spoke-to-spoke traffic transit via a hub.
+- **Branch-to-branch**: whether routes should be exchanged between NVAs and ER gateways, this could effectively enable spoke-to-spoke traffic transit via a hub

 Requirements: